 Best Nonprofit Online Annual Reports (And What Makes Them Work)

-Dense PDFs and flipping books have dominated nonprofit annual reports for years.
+Dense PDFs and flipbooks have dominated nonprofit annual reports for years.
 Lead with a letter from the executive director, include a handful of impact stories, and close with several pages of charts that rarely get read beyond the finance committee.

 That model still exists.
 But some organizations have moved well beyond it.

-An online annual report now carries real strategic weight.
-It shapes how donors understand progress.
-It signals priorities to partners.
-It gives your community a window into how decisions translate into outcomes.
-It also gives you access to engagement data that simply isn’t available with a static PDF or many flipbook formats.
+An online annual report carries real strategic weight.
+It shapes how donors understand progress, signals priorities to partners, and gives your community a window into how decisions translate into outcomes.
+It also gives you access to engagement data that simply isn't available with a static PDF.

 When it's thoughtfully built, it becomes part of your brand.